mitmedialab/PersonalizedMultitaskLearning/README.md

 Jaques, N.\*, Taylor S.\*, Nosakhare E., Sano A., Picard R., <strong>"Multi-task Learning for Predicting Health, Stress, and Happiness", </strong> NIPS Workshop on Machine Learning for Healthcare, December 2016, Barcelona, Spain. <small>(\*equal contribution)</small> <a href="http://affect.media.mit.edu/pdfs/16.Jaques-Taylor-et-al-PredictingHealthStressHappiness.pdf">PDF</a> <strong>*BEST PAPER AWARD*</strong><br/>

-<strong>If you find this code useful, please cite our work!<strong>
+<strong>If you find this code useful, please cite our work!</strong>

 If you have any questions about this code or the associated papers, please email us at jaquesn@mit.edu or sataylor@mit.edu.